xeniaqian94/Figure-captioning-corpus-analysis/README.md

 ## Figure Captioning Corpus Analysis
-The repository for the paper "A Formative Study on Designing Accurate and Natural Figure Captioning Systems".
+The repository for the paper ["A Formative Study on Designing Accurate and Natural Figure Captioning Systems"](https://dl.acm.org/doi/abs/10.1145/3334480.3382946) (CHI LBW '20).

 ### Table of Contents
  * Resources